-Figure 34.
+Figure 35.
 Advanced filtering tool

 - 4. In the advanced filtering tool, select one or more of the following filtering attributes and their values from the drop-down lists.
 The available attributes may vary, depending on a storage system in use.

 - Software version

-- · Disk size.
+- Disk size.
+This attribute is not available for storage systems, running IBM Spectrum Virtualize.

-- · Hardware model
+- Hardware model

 - Product type